 - The property must pass a full rental license inspection, or have had a recent certificate of code compliance issued.

 - Pursuant to Minneapolis Code of Ordinances 244.1945, if a reinstatement is sought by the person or persons who had an interest in the rental license at the time it was revoked, a $3000.00 reinstatement fee is due.
 If a reinstatement is sought by a new owner, a $1000.00 reinstatement fee is due.

-Once these conditions have been met, the reinstatement will be put on the next available agenda for the Community Development & Regulatory Services Committee of the City Council.
+Once these conditions have been met, the reinstatement will be put on the next available agenda for the Economic Development & Regulatory Services Committee of the City Council.
 The committee normally meets twice per month.
 The committee recommendation is then forwarded to the next full City Council meeting.
 If the City Council votes to reinstate the license, it will be published in Finance & Commerce approximately eight days after the Council meeting.
 After the Council Action is published in Finance & Commerce, the rental license can be issued.
 The owner must submit a rental license application along with the appropriate rental license fees at that time.